-The goal is to investigate the therapeutic potential of plant-based psychoactive compounds to reverse maladaptive neurobehavioral patterns in stress-related mood disorders and to enhance psychotherapeutic learning capabilities.
+Our goal is to investigate the therapeutic potential of psychoactive compounds to reverse maladaptive neurobehavioral patterns in stress-related mood disorders and to enhance psychotherapeutic learning capabilities.
 Based on these findings, we are developing novel transformation-based treatments for the safe, rapid-acting and sustainable treatment of affective disorders.

-Iterative research and development program towards process-oriented transformational psychotherapy
+Iterative research and development program towards process-oriented transformative psychotherapy

 Multimodal brain imaging study of ayahuasca-analogue psychointegrative compounds in healthy subjects